amyinorbit/amyinorbit.github.io/_posts/2020-06-15-trans-rights.md

  * [email no 10][email-10] and express your disagreement with the proposed transphobic laws.
  * [email your MP][email-mp] -- and your MSP if you live in Scotland -- to ask what they plan to do to support trans rights and oppose the reform.
- * If you leave in Scotland, email the [Prime Minister][email-pm] and ask her how she plans to support trans rights in Scotland.
+ * If you leave in Scotland, email the [First Minister][email-pm] and ask her how she plans to support trans rights in Scotland.

  and **Donate to organisations that support trans rights, especially black trans voices who are most vulnerable, and read up on trans rights:**